Two minutes to docking. The warning flashed three times.

 … nothing ...

-“Confirm collision with west and south docking struts.
+Ben looked at the readout 'Collision with west and south docking struts.
 Both struts destroyed.
 The ship has suffered hull damage.
-Payload pod venting atmosphere.”
+Payload pod venting atmosphere.'

 Ben checked the manifest.
-Thirty-one people on board, “What can we do Pal?”
+Thirty-one people on board, “What can we do?”

 “There must be something.
 Orbital Maneuvering Units?”